-The county has been operating on almost dry coffers after the National Treasury denied it funds for failing to clear pending bills amounting to billions of shillings.
+The county has been operating on almost dry county coffers after the National Treasury denied it funds for failing to clear pending bills amounting to billions of shillings.

 The governor, however, thanked the senior county workers for accepting to have their salaries slashed for the Fund.

-“We are grateful to the MCAs for approving the Nandi County Emergency Fund Act in record time last week.
-This paves the way for the county to seek funds which shall be managed from the Emergency Fund in order to adequately respond to emergencies,” he said.
+“We are grateful to the MCAs for approving the Nandi County Emergency Fund Act in a record time last week.
+This paves the way for the county to seek funds which shall be managed from the Emergency Fund in order to adequately respond to such emergencies,” he said.

-The governor also ordered medical staff on study leave to report to work within 24 hours after their studies were put on hold by universities due to the coronavirus outbreak.
+The governor also ordered medical staff on study leave to report to work within 24 hours after their studies were put on hold by the universities due to the coronavirus outbreak.